leevick/dashget/README.md

 - **Automatic fMP4 Detection**: Identifies and processes only fMP4 format representations
 - **Selective Processing**: Process all representations or filter by specific IDs
 - **Structure Analysis**: Generates detailed MP4 box structure dumps with file offsets
+- **Binary Concatenation**: Creates playable concatenated media files from all segments
+- **Hexdump Generation**: Produces hexdump output for low-level debugging
 - **Smart File Discovery**: Automatically finds MPD manifests and segments in directories
-- **Centralized Output**: Saves all dump files in the manifest directory for easy access
+- **Centralized Output**: Saves all output files in the manifest directory for easy access

 ## Installation